hawkinsw/medava/README.md

 As for its support for typing, the language specification says it well:

 > The Java programming language is a statically typed language, which means that every variable and every expression has a type that is known at compile time.

 > The Java programming language is also a strongly typed language, because types limit the values that a variable ... can hold or that an expression can produce, limit the operations supported on those values, and determine the meaning of the operations.
 Strong static typing helps detect errors at compile time.

 And yet Java is known for its dynamism.
 This mini assignment will also explore the tension that exists in Java as a result -- the tension between the language's dynamism and its strong-typing constraints.

+## Java is *Not* JavaScript

+To start, let's be very, very clear: Java is *not at all* related to JavaScript.
+JavaScript is a language that is specified through a group in the EU formerly known through the acronym ECMA which stood for European Computer Manufacturers Association.
+In 1994 the organization dropped its primary focus on Europe and became an international body.
+It became officially known as Ecma, which is *not* an acronym (in the same way that [KFC and Kentucky Fried Chicken may or may not be the same thing](https://www.snopes.com/fact-check/kfc-and-fried/)).
+The group's charter is to standardize information and computer systems.
+(This information is derived from the [Ecma website](https://www.ecma-international.org/about-ecma/history/)) As such, it is more accurate to refer to JavaScript as [ECMAScript](https://tc39.es/ecma262/).

+ The original developer of JavaScript (Brandon Eich) was working for Netscape when he created the language and he is quick to remind everyone that the name JavaScript was just a ["marketing scam"](https://www.youtube.com/watch?v=WqMbzVWIAjY).
+The original code name for the language was Mocha and the second name was LiveScript (yes, I wrote code in LiveScript!).
+Brendan recalls that the goal for "Marc (Andreeson, founder of Netscape) and Bill (Joy, one of the founders of Sun Microsystems and original developer of Vi) was to make [JavaScript] the sidekick language to Java" [ref](https://www.youtube.com/watch?v=WqMbzVWIAjY).

+ In other words, beyond marketing and hype, Java and ECMAScript, nee JavaScript, have nothing to do with one another and are completely independent languages.

 ## Prerequisites: